-DefinitionThe percentage of men aged 40 and above who reported having a prostate-specific antigen test in the last five years or who reported ever having had a prostate-specific antigen test.
+DefinitionThe percentage of men aged 40 and above who reported having a prostate-specific antigen (PSA) test in the last five years or who reported ever having had a PSA test.

 NumeratorThe number of men aged 40 and above who reported having had a PSA test within the specified time period.

 DenominatorThe total number of male survey respondents aged 40 or older excluding those who responded "don't know" or "refused" to the numerator question.

 How Are We Doing?In 2016, 47.4 percent of Utah men aged 40 and older reported ever receiving a prostate-specific antigen (PSA) test (age-adjusted rate).
 Since 2010, PSA testing has been declining which is expected since routine testing is no longer recommended (see Evidence-based Practices section).
 PSA testing rates in Utah increased significantly with age.
 For example, 16.9 percent of men aged 40 to 49 had ever had a PSA compared with 56.4 percent of men aged 50 to 64 (2012-2016 data).
 From 2012-2016 Hispanic men were less likely then non-Hispanic men to report ever having had a PSA test (37.3 percent compared with 49.7 percent).